 You can download the free printable labels for 4 oz. glass jelly or salve jars here.
 Simply print these labels onto full size label sheets, cut out and apply to your jars for homemade gifts or DIY wedding favors.
 (You can purchase bulk labels at great prices at WorldLabel here.
 Or go here for more DIY wedding favor ideas.)
 The border for these printable labels comes from a free clip art collection I acquired some time back from Citrus & Mint blog.

-To use this sea salt face and body scrub simply scoop the desired amount onto hands and massage onto wet skin as desired.
+To use this homemade Dead sea salt face and body scrub, simply scoop the desired amount onto hands and massage onto wet skin as desired.
 Rinse clean, then pat dry.

 It is recommend that once you start using this product, you use it until it’s finished.
 Otherwise, if you don’t plan to use the entire sea salt face and body scrub once opened, or if you are selling this product, it is highly recommended that you include a natural, paraben free preservative such as Optiphen Plus.

-To discover even more natural skin care recipes as well as homemade soap recipes be sure to follow my boards on Pinterest.
-You can also find and follow me on Blog Lovin’, Tumblr, Facebook, Twitter, G+ and Instagram.
+To discover even more homemade face and body scrub recipes, as well as homemade soap recipes, be sure to follow my boards on Pinterest.
+You can also find and follow me on Blog Lovin’, Facebook, Twitter and Instagram.
+Or sign up to receive an email whenever I share a new post!